fairuzakhdan/FairuzAkhdan/README.md

 ## Hi everyone!

 ### My name is **Fairuz Akhdan**.
 I'am an Informatics Engineering student with a main interest in software engineering.
 I really enjoy exploring new concepts and continually improving my understanding and skills in this area.
+In addition, I have experience as a leader in independent study projects, focusing on back end development

 [![linkedin][linkedin]](https://www.linkedin.com/in/fairuz-akhdan-1aa2a51a5)
 [![github][github]](https://github.com/fairuzakhdan)